Moral circle expansion: Alternative views and later developments

 Moral circle expansion has also been addressed by some later writers, whose definitions of it may not be exactly the same as Singer's.
 Robert Wright responds to Singer with a more critical conception in his 1994 book The Moral Animal:

 The most cynical explanation of why so many sages have urged an expanded moral compass is the one set out near the beginning of this chapter: a large compass expands the power of the sages doing the urging.

-T. J. Kasperbauer's 2018 book Subhuman defines the expansion of the moral circle in reference to an increase both in the number of things considered moral patients and how many kinds of things are considered moral patients.
-Kasperbauer also adds in that this degree of consideration for things newly in the moral circle must be large enough to be important.

 Philosopher Jeff Sebo's 2025 book, The Moral Circle, argues for expanding the scope of ethics to include not only humans but also animals, insects, artificial intelligence, and microbes.
 He critiques the concept of human exceptionalism, examining how human practices such as factory farming, captivity, and technological development often fail to consider the interests of nonhuman entities.
 Sebo explores these ideas through case studies on captive elephants, farmed insects, and the ethical issues surrounding the creation of digital minds.
 The book calls for a reconsideration of ethical responsibilities and advocates for systemic changes to create a more inclusive and equitable future.